 This training is part of a larger research and education effort focused on the value of prevention and how it can drive better health and social outcomes.
 And it’s unfolding over eight weekly online modules lasting 30–60 minutes.

-You can watch a recording of Module 1: Foundational Concepts below or sign into our public Webex portal using the password SocialFinance2020.
+You can watch a recording of Module 2: Reintroduction to Problems in Measurement below or sign into our public Webex portal using the password SocialFinance2020.

 Are you interested in viewing and participating in the remaining sessions in real time?
 Sign up here.
 Have any questions or comments about The Social Finance Leadership Development Academy?
 Connect with Jake Segal or John Pion today.